CamClrt/FoodChoice/README.md

 Create a user with all privileges:

-`CREATE USER 'FoodChoiceUser'@'host' IDENTIFIED BY 'FoodChoiceUser'`
+`CREATE USER 'FoodChoiceUser'@'localhost' IDENTIFIED BY 'FoodChoiceUser'`
--> Replace 'host' by the host name on your server

-`GRANT ALL ON *.* TO 'FoodChoiceUser'@'host';`
+`GRANT ALL ON *.* TO 'FoodChoiceUser'@'localhost';`

--> Don't forget to replace 'host'
+*If you want to use a different host, it will be necessary to update HOST_NAME in data.py*

 > Clone the repository from Github